technarts/use-api/README.md

 React.useEffect(() => {
   apiGetter.call().then((result) => {
-    const [resp, err, fault] = result // result is of type CallResult.
+    const { resp, err, fault } = result // result is of type CallResult.
     // Rest of the code...
   })
 }, [])
 ```

-## Handling the Result Outside of the Context
+## Handling the Result Outside of Context

 Result can be handled outside of the context where the API call is made, e.g. in a `useEffect`.
 `RESP`, `error` and `fault` in type `ApiCounsel` are mutually exclusive: